 Watson Knowledge Catalog overview

-The following illustration shows how Watson Knowledge Catalog consists of data policy management to control access to assets, catalogs to index and find assets, and projects to work with assets.
+The following illustration shows how Watson Knowledge Catalog consists of policy management to control access to assets, catalogs to index and find assets, and projects to work with assets.

 A catalog is where you share assets across your enterprise.
 A catalog includes people and the data and analytic assets that they need to find: